syan-tibco/tp-helm-charts/dp-cluster-workshop/eks/README.md

 * a storage class for EFS

 ### Setup DNS
-For this workshop we will use `dp-workshop.dataplanes.pro` as the domain name.
-We will use `*.dp1.dp-workshop.dataplanes.pro` as the wildcard domain name for all the DP capabilities.
+Please use an appropriate domain name in place of `dp1.aws.example.com`.
+You can use `*.dp1.aws.example.com` as the wildcard domain name for all the DP capabilities.

-We are using the following services in this workshop:
+You can use the following services to register domain and manage certificates.
 * [Amazon Route 53](https://aws.amazon.com/route53/): to manage DNS.
-We register `dp-workshop.dataplanes.pro` in Route 53.
+You can register your dataplanes domain in Route 53.
 And give permission to external-dns to add new record.
 * [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html): to manage SSL certificate.
-We will create a wildcard certificate for `*.dp1.dp-workshop.dataplanes.pro` in ACM.
+You can create a wildcard certificate for `*.<DP_DOMAIN>` in ACM.
 * aws-load-balancer-controller: to create AWS ALB.
 It will automatically create AWS ALB and add SSL certificate to ALB.
 * external-dns: to create DNS record in Route 53.
 It will automatically create DNS record for ingress objects.